jaragont/orchestration-workshop/_posts/2024-01-06-asyncio-intro.md

 python 05-async_for.py
 ```

-you'll notice that each loop iteration executes when the async generator has produced a new value.
+You'll notice that each loop iteration executes when the async generator has produced a new value, which happens at intervals that are 1s apart.
-This can be useful so that you can do other work while waiting for values to be produced.
+This can be useful so that you can schedule other work while waiting for values to be produced.

-As an example, uncomment L25-L29 and re-run the file.
+As an example, uncomment L26-L29 and re-run the file.
 You can see that we can schedule other work to be done while waiting on the async generator.

 ## Using Queues